 - Place dehydrated vegetables in a bowl of boiling water with enough volume to cover.
 It takes approximately 15-30 minutes.

 - Place in a bowl of water and leave in the refrigerator overnight.

 How to Use Dehydrated Frozen Vegetables

 - Throw a few handfuls in a soup or stew.
 This will bulk up your vegetable quotient and you don’t have to prepare anything ahead of time.
 Make sure you add a little extra liquid to your stew for the dehydrated vegetables.

-- Throw some into ramen, rice dishes, meatloaf, and other savory dishes just as with soups and stews.
-Make sure to rehydrate ahead of time (place in a bowl of boiling water for 20-40 min.), or add enough extra liquid into your dish to allow the produce to rehydrate during cooking;
+- Throw some into ramen, rice dishes, meatloaf, and other savory dishes, just as with soups and stews.
+Make sure to rehydrate from the directions above, or add enough extra liquid into your dish to allow the produce to rehydrate during cooking;

 - Create Just Add Water gift jars with soups or stews to give to friends or keep in your pantry.